microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaDirectoryRoleMember.md

 ```

 ## Description
-the **Get-EntraBetaDirectoryRoleMember** cmdlet gets the members of a directory role in Microsoft Entra ID.
+The **Get-EntraBetaDirectoryRoleMember** cmdlet gets the members of a directory role in Microsoft Entra ID.

 ## Examples